miyevu/miyevu/README.md

-- 👋 Hi, I’m Lawrence Keklem
+- 👋 Hi, I’m Lawrence Keklem Yevudza
-- 👀 I’m interested in music and programming
+- 👀 I’m interested in music and programming specifically web development.
-- 🌱 I’m currently learning Electrical and Elctronic Engineering in the Kwame Nkrumah University of Science and Technology.
+- 🌱 I’m currently learning Electrical and Elctronic Engineering in the Kwame Nkrumah University of Science and Technology and Computer Science at Kibo School of Technology.
 - 💞️ God loves everyone
 - 📫 How to reach me https://bio.link/lawrencenz